 Artist: Alan Hovahness

 Not as “mysterious” as it should have been.
 Not as long either.
-If you’re asking for a Ralph Vaughan Williams tribute, you’ll like what you hear.
+If all you want is a Ralph Vaughan Williams tribute, then you’ll like what you hear.

 Chamber Symphony, Op.
 33 in E Major